mourjo/soc-movies/README.md

 ## Scope

-- done - User registration (unique on username)
+- User registration with unique username
-- done - One user can review one movie at most once
-- done - Movie registration (default rating is 10) - return slug
+- Movie registration with unique name
-- done - Get movie by slug
-- done - Get user by user-id
-- done - rate movie
+- Users can rate movies between 0 and 10
-- done - Search movie by random phrases (show name, avg rating, slug)
+- Search for a movie by phrase

 ## Start dependent services